The NIH Academy

 Health disparities affect all of us from the perspectives of equity, economics, and quality of life.
 NIH defines health disparities research to include basic, clinical, and social sciences studies that focus on identifying, understanding, preventing, diagnosing, and treating health conditions such as diseases, disorders, and other conditions that are unique to, more serious, or more prevalent in subpopulations in socioeconomically disadvantaged (i.e., low education level, live in poverty) and medically underserved, rural, and urban communities.

 The NIH Academy offers trainees the opportunity to learn about health disparities, enhance their knowledge of gaps in health outcomes, and investigate what is being done to address health disparity issues.
 The NIH Academy trains future researchers and physician scientists to actively engage in promoting a society in which all people live healthy lives and have equal access to health care.
 Postbaccalaureates can choose between two different NIH Academy Programs 1) The NIH Academy Certificate Program and 2) The NIH Academy Fellows Program.
-Please click on the links to learn more about the Academy curriculum, the Academy Certificate Program, and the Academy Fellows Program.
+Please click on the links to learn more about the Academy curriculum, the Academy Certificate Program, the Academy Fellows Program, and the NIH Academy Enrichment Program.

 All Postbaccalaureate Intramural Research Training Awardees (IRTAs) , Cancer Research Training Awardees (CRTAs) and Technical IRTA/CRTAs at the NIH are eligible to participate in the NIH Academy as are individuals who have accepted one of these positions.
 If you are not currently a Postbac IRTA but want to participate in the NIH Academy you should apply to both the NIH Postbac IRTA program and the NIH Academy.
 Please note that although you may apply to the program before you secure a postbac position, to participate you must have been offered and accepted a position by the start date of the program.
 Please take advantage of the Postbaccalaureate applicant advice resources and FAQs.
 Reading all the information available will greatly increase your success of being accepted into the Postbaccaluareate IRTA program.